-In 2015, some parts of the Affordable Care Act specifically apply to businesses, in particular, large employers.
 The Employer Shared Responsibility provisions affect companies with 50 or more full-time employees or an equivalent of part-time or seasonal workers.
 These companies are called Applicable Large Employers, or ALEs.
-2015 is considered a transition year as everyone gets used to the new normal for workplace health plans.
+2015 was considered a transition year as everyone got used to the new normal for workplace health plans.

 - general and specific points of coverage available

 - the cost of each health care option

 - what part of the year coverage is available through each plan